Yonghe Temple

 The Yonghe Temple (雍和宮, "Palace of Peace and Harmony"), also known as the Yonghe Lamasery, or popularly as the Lama Temple, is a temple and monastery of the Gelug school of Tibetan Buddhism located on 12 Yonghegong Street, Dongcheng District, Beijing, China.
 The building and artwork of the temple is a combination of Han Chinese and Tibetan styles.
 This building is one of the largest Tibetan Buddhist monasteries in China proper.
 The current abbot is Lama Hu Xuefeng.

-Yonghe Temple, because Emperor Qianlong was born here, there were two emperors in Yonghe Temple.
-It became the center of the Qing government in charge of Tibetan Buddhism affairs across the country.
-Yonghe Temple is the highest Buddhist temple in the country in the middle and late Qing Dynasty.
+Yonghe Temple was the highest Buddhist temple in the country during the middle and late Qing dynasty.